yuenalaw/languageappreport/main.typ

 Once both these steps are done, the data gets added to the VideoDetails table.
 Celery contains useful methods such as 'group' which allows tasks to be done in parallel, depending on the amount of worker threads are available.
 In my system, I have provided 2 threads; for the purposes of the minimal-viable-product (MVP), only one user can use the app at a time, so the maximum number of threads open at a time would be 2 (one for obtaining the keywords and their images, another for the stanza word processing).

-A 'chord' function, in-built in celery, is also used such that after these two tasks are done in parallel, the obtained data gets immediately added to the VideoDetails table.
+A chord function, in-built in celery, is also used such that after these two tasks are done in parallel, the obtained data gets immediately added to the VideoDetails table.

 Thus, the user can utilise the other features of the app as the video processing tasks run in the background.